Zyvrix/Task-Board/README.md

 - Task status updates use `updateMany` with both `id` and `userId`, so a user cannot update another user's task by guessing an ID.
 - Zod validates email, password length, task title, and allowed task statuses.

-## Interview Explanation

-You can explain the project like this:

-> I built a small full-stack task board using Next.js App Router, TypeScript, Prisma, SQLite, and Tailwind CSS.
-The app has custom authentication with bcrypt password hashing and HTTP-only cookie sessions.
-After login, each user can create tasks, view only their own tasks, and update task status between Todo, In Progress, and Done.
-The backend is implemented with server actions, and the relational database has User, Session, and Task tables with proper foreign-key relationships.

-Important points to mention:

-- I used a relational database as required, not Firebase or MongoDB.
-- I used Prisma as the ORM.
-- Authentication is server-side and stores hashed passwords.
-- The UI is intentionally simple because the assignment prioritizes correctness and fundamentals.
-- The application has real backend mutations and database persistence.
-- Data ownership is enforced server-side through `userId` checks.

 ## Run Locally

 Install dependencies: